miman/docker-srv-hosting/nginx-reverse-proxy/local-cert.md

 1. Create an account or Login to DuckDns
 2. Create a domain by entering you sub domain name and click "add domain" button (in this example we will use example.duckdns.org)
 3. Add the IP address to your server
+   * Local IP if you only want to access ti in your local network (or over a VPN)
+   * External IP if you want to be able to access it from the outside

 ### Configure Nginx Proxy Manager